vectordotdev/vector/website/docs/reference/transforms/transaction.md

 <Field
   common={true}
   defaultValue={null}
-  enumValues={{"array":"Each value is appended to an array.","append":"Append each string value (delimited with a space).","discard":"Discard all but the first value found.","sum":"Sum all number values.","max":"The maximum of all number values.","min":"The minimum of all number values."}}
+  enumValues={{"array":"Each value is appended to an array.","concat":"Concatenate each string value (delimited with a space).","discard":"Discard all but the first value found.","sum":"Sum all number values.","max":"The maximum of all number values.","min":"The minimum of all number values."}}
-  examples={["array","append","discard","sum","max","min"]}
+  examples={["array","concat","discard","sum","max","min"]}
   groups={[]}
   name={"`[field_name]`"}
   path={"merge_strategies"}